LION'S MANE

 Human studies suggest that Lion’s Mane offers nootropic effects, such as enhancing memory, focus, and mood.
 Additionally, there is compelling evidence indicating that regular consumption may protect against age related cognitive decline.

-Its benefits extend beyond brain health, as the mushroom contains various beta-glucans and other cell wall polymers that traditional use has emphasised the support of digestive health, including relief from chronic gastritis and duodenal ulcers, gastric and oesophageal cancer.
-These compounds, combined with its anti-inflammatory, anti-microbial, antioxidant, and immunological activity, contribute to its impressive therapeutic profile.
+Its benefits extend beyond brain health, as the mushroom contains various beta-glucans and other cell wall polymers that traditional use has emphasised the support of digestive health, including possible relief from chronic gastritis and duodenal ulcers, gastric and oesophageal uncontrolled cell growth.
+These compounds, combined with its potential for inflammation, anti-microbial, antioxidant, and immunological activity, contribute to its impressive therapeutic potential.

 LEGEND & FOLKLORE